devilry/devilry-django/docs/devilry_qualifiesforexam.rst

 Configure available plugins
 ===========================
 Available plugins are configured in ``settings.DEVILRY_QUALIFIESFOREXAM_PLUGINS``, which is a list of plugin ids.
-Note that the apps containing the plugin must also be in ``settings.INSTALLED_APPS``.
+Note that the apps containing the plugin must also be in ``settings.INSTALLED_APPS``, and the urls must be registered.
 The plugins are shown in listed order on page 1 of the wizard described in the :ref:`qualifiesforexam-uiworkflow`.